 Other standouts are the charming country tune "Dim," about a blinded farm boy going into town for a good time, and "Processions," a childlike song about a small boy daydreaming of his life ahead while enjoying a day at the seashore.
 The best song here, surprisingly enough, is Grech's "Second Generation Woman," a fast heavy rocker that moves like a rocket sled on a rail and features a cheeky vocal from Grech about a woman who "smokes like a man, getting higher than I can" and "looks good to handle from a personal angle."
 This song sometimes draws comparisons to the Beatles's "Paperback Writer" in terms of tempo and arrangement. ("Second Generation Woman," in fact, had been released as a single in September 1968 with the non-album track "Hometown," a gentle Whitney/Chapman lament about the effects of modern urban redevelopment in Leicester, as its B-side.)
 "Emotions," the epic closing cut, features a fine piano performance from the great Nicky Hopkins in a song that recalls the Rolling Stones' similar "Salt of the Earth."

-Family Entertainment was released in February 1969 and peaked at number six on the British album chart.
+Family Entertainment was released in March 1969 and peaked at number six on the British album chart.
 At the time, Family's prospects for mainstream success, especially in America, seemed very bright.
 Ironically, though, they were quickly beset by misfortune.
 On the eve of their first American tour as a warm-up act for Ten Years After, Ric Grech announced that he would be leaving the band for Blind Faith.
 Grech would stay on during part of the tour while a replacement was sought out, and John Weider would become Family's new bassist midway through the tour, but Grech's failure to give adequate notice effectively discombobulated Family at the worst possible time.
 Passport problems had caused the group even more trouble by the time they made their stateside debut at New York's Fillmore East on April 8, 1969, and they were well wound up from their recent mishaps.
 Their performance at the Fillmore East was so disastrous that Chapman threw a microphone stand in disgust - unintentionally in the direction of Fillmore East impresario Bill Graham.
 Chapman eventually lost his visa, forcing Family to leave the tour and return home.
 By the time 1969 was nearly over, Family had endured a nasty split from John Gilbert, had issued a single that only got up to number 29 ("No Mule's Fool," more of which in the next review), and had seen King leave the band shortly after starting to make their next album, leading many to assume that Family were through.

 Had Family called it quits then, their record output up to that point would have been enough to earn them a respectable place in rock history.
 But not only were they not finished, they were just getting started!